harshitajain06/Pirates-Invasion-Game/README.md

 ### Usage

-To run the project, execute the following command:
+To run the game, use the following keys:
+Use left key to move the Canon up.
+Use Right key to move the Canon down.
+Use down arrow key to shoot.
 <!--
 Example command: